What’s the formula for setting goals that you will actually accomplish?

 As you may know, my goal for 2016 was to get free from the 9-5 life I’d narrowly escaped towards the end of 2015.
 I’ll be using this goal as an example to illustrate exactly how you make a goal like this achievable.

 The reality is that just selecting a goal isn’t enough to make it happen this year (or any year for that matter).

-6 Simple Secrets to Setting Achievable Goals:
+How to Set Achievable Goals:

-Here are the six simple secrets you need to take to go from just setting goals, to setting achievable goals.
+Here are the six simple secrets you need to know to go from just setting any old goals, to setting achievable goals.

 #1: Focus on One Main Goal

-Personally, I like the timeframe of one year as it’s a workable time period and not so far enough in the future that I’m unable to vividly visual where I would like to be.
+Personally, I like the timeframe of one year as it’s a workable time period and not so far enough in the future that I’m unable to vividly visualize where I would like to be.

 Write it down, describe it as clearly and as simply as possible, you’ll work out the specific details in the next few secrets.

 Example: “In one year, I want to be in a secure financial and emotional position, where I am ready to quit my full-time job.
 I will be free to build my dream life, as a creative entrepreneur from the comfort of my home.”

 If you prefer to give yourself a bit more time, you could set 3 goals, one for every four months (rather than a quarter).
-With the extra month, this could be a more realistic timeline for your expectations or to adjust due to any unforeseen complications (if you didn’t know something always goes wrong).
+With the extra month, this could be a more realistic timeline for your expectations or to adjust due to having to overcome obstacles to success (if you didn’t know something always goes wrong).

 Example: #1: Saving 4-6 months of my cost of living and expenses, so that I can survive the difficulties of being self-employed. #2: Starting a profitable side-hustle or business. #3: Building up my self-confidence, emotional and mental strength to handle the challenges of being self-employed.

+#3.
 Figure Out the How

 With your first mini-goal set, create your list of “how-tos” by brainstorming every possible idea or necessary steps to achieve that particular mini-goal.

 Think about the particular “mini-goal” in terms of what is required.
 What do you need in order to achieve this?

 Example: #1 Mini-goal ideas: financial literacy on saving or spending less, creating a budget, cutting expenses, opening a high-interest savings account, consulting a partner or spouse, moving to a cheaper apartment, DIYing instead of buying, cooking more meals, staycation instead of vacation, seeing a financial planner, taking on a side-job or more hours and so on.

+#4.
 Choose Your Priorities

 You need to know the difference between what’s absolutely necessary and what’s a would be nice to get done.
 Sort your ideas by priority level – what’s important and urgent!

 - Alternatively, you could think of your priorities in terms of which is the best use of your time for the greatest possible benefit.
 Basically, which is a sure thing, or as close to a sure path to your goal.

 Example: Creating a budget, determining current spending habits and halting all unnecessary spending are priorities for achieving the mini-goal of saving 4-6 months of income.
 These tasks are the linchpin on which other tasks like saving depend.

+#5.
 Commit Time Every Week

-Look at your weekly schedule and select at least two specific days and times each and every week you will commit to your goals (one will be your backup time in case your week gets derailed – it happens all the time!).
+Look at your weekly planner and select at least two specific days and times each and every week you will commit to your goals (one will be your backup time in case your week gets derailed – it happens all the time!).

 You could also tie your goal slaying time to an existing routine or activity, like while the kids are at tennis or before you go to the gym on Tuesdays and Thursdays.

-Honestly, it’s completely up to you and how much you’re willing to give to achieving your goal.
+Honestly, it’s completely up to you and how much you’re willing to give to achieve your goal.
 I would recommend just committing an hour or so to start each week, then in a few weeks commit more.

 Example: Every Sunday for two hours after dinner and before Walking Dead or Game of Thrones comes on and Thursday’s before Grey’s Anatomy to update my budget and booking keeping or research to save money.

+#6.
 Always Take Action Now

-The time is this now, no more waiting for the perfect moment or planning every other step between where you are now and where you want to be.
+The time is now, no more waiting for the perfect moment or planning every other step between where you are now and where you want to be.
 You need to take action!

 Achievement happens in the action you take in the now, in your day-to-day.
 This is the only action plan you need to get started.
-Remember action plan, not a business plan, it’s called action because the important parts happen off the paper.Goal Setting Secret #6: Abandon every excuse you have not to get it done, just take action now. #AchieveYourGoals #GoalSetting #Success
+Remember it’s an action plan, not a business plan, it’s called action because the important parts happen off the paper.Goal Setting Secret #6: Abandon every excuse you have not to get it done, just take action now. #AchieveYourGoals #GoalSetting #Success

 Do some online research, reach out to a contact, sketch out your ideas or write a hundred words of that novel you’ve been putting off.
 Just do something, just get started.
-Progress, not perfection.

 How to Set Goals and Achieve Them